 5. A well-functioning Board of Directors

 The Board comprises a Chairman, Michael de Villiers, a Managing Director, Dr Kerim Sener and two non- executive directors, William Payne and Chris Sangster.
 Chris Sangster, is considered by the Board to be an independent director.
 The two executive directors comprise the Company’s Managing Director and Chairman who dedicate 100% of their contractually required time to the Group.
 The non-executive directors dedicate as much time as is required for them to fully carry out their duties for the Group including overseeing corporate governance arrangements and serving on board committees with the ultimate responsibility for the quality of, and approach to, corporate governance lying with the Chairman.
 Michael de Villiers also serves as the Company Secretary and William Payne acts as the Chief Financial Officer.
 It is recognised that an additional independent non-executive director will benefit the Company and it will appoint such an independent director at the appropriate time so as to comply with the Code.
 It is also recognised that whilst the finance function is currently carried out by a Non-Executive Director and his supporting team in the UK, given not only William Payne’s accountancy experience but also that of executive director Michael de Villiers, it is effective and well suited to the Company.

 The Board is responsible for formulating, reviewing and approving the Group’s strategy, budgets, major items of capital expenditure and acquisitions.
 An agenda and all supporting documentation is circulated to the directors before each Board meeting.
 Open and timely access to all information is provided to directors to enable them to bring independent judgement on issues affecting the Group and facilitate them in discharging their duties.
-The Board met regularly during the last financial year to 31 December 2018.
-Generally, no individual director is absent for more than one board meeting during any given year.
+The Board meet regularly and generally, no individual director is absent for more than one board meeting during any given year.

 In accordance with the Articles of Association of the Company, one third of the Board is required to retire each year at the Company’s AGM but directors resigning so can put their name forward for re-election.